lrgresearch/bora/index.md

 ## Some links
 - [LRG](https://lrgresearch.org) - Low-Dimensional Materials and Systems Research Group.
-- [gpaw-tools](http://www.lrgresearch.org/gpaw-tools/) - Collection of python scripts that use ASE and GPAW for performing Density Functional Theory (DFT) calculations.
+- [gpaw-tools](http://www.lrgresearch.org/gpaw-tools/) - Collection of Python scripts that use ASE and GPAW for performing Density Functional Theory (DFT) calculations.
 I am the lead developer.
 - [Aestimo 1D](http://www.aestimosolver.org/) - Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
 I am one of the main developers.
 - [Biscuit](https://sblisesivdin.github.io/biscuit/)- Biscuit is a single-page responsive Jekyll theme.
 This is the most simple and still-good-looking Jekyll theme that you can find.
 I am the maintainer of this theme.